MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

     ![image](../media/cloudshell1.png)

-    >Under **Advanced Settings** you need to select the resource group from **Resource group** dropdown and give some unique name under **Storage Account** section and under **File share** section type none as shown in the below image.
+     >Under **Advanced Settings**, you need to select an existing resource group from the **Resource group** dropdown and give some unique name under the **Storage Account** section, and under the **File share** section type none as shown in the below image.

     ![image](../media/cloudhell01.png)

 1. Click **Create storage**, and wait until the Azure Cloud Shell pane is displayed.

-1. From the Cloud Shell pane, run the following to register the Microsoft.Insights and Microsoft.AlertsManagement resource providers.
+1. From the Cloud Shell pane, run the following to register Microsoft.Insights and Microsoft.AlertsManagement resource providers.

    ```powershell
    Register-AzResourceProvider -ProviderNamespace Microsoft.Insights